samkap/allies-in-tech/README.md

 **How to contribute**
 A good ol' pull request to the repo to create or add to [Markdown files](https://guides.github.com/features/mastering-markdown/).
 Open to creating folders for different topics and roles.

+**Credit**
+If you feel comfortable adding your name next to a link/resource as a contributor, please do!